 For the panel at Balticon, I showed an example of a folder I created on DepositPhotos that held a selection of images I was considering for the cover of a cozy mystery book, the first in a series.
 Keeping in mind my visual markers for the genre (as mentioned in the last post), I rounded up the following:

-By choosing building artwork all in the same series, by the same author, as well as a character image set with options for different poses, facial expressions, and hair styles, I have the ability to create covers for a ton of books in the same series that all look similar in style.
+By choosing building artwork all in the same series, by the same artist, as well as a character image set with options for different poses, facial expressions, and hair styles, I have the ability to create covers for a ton of books in the same series that all look similar in style.
 It’s all about giving yourself options down the road, so it’s important to keep the “series, or standalone?” question in mind.

 During this process, you may find yourself frustrated that you can’t find exactly the right thing to depict some very specific person/item in your story that you want to feature on the cover.
 I always like to tell my clients up front that, because I work with stock images, finding that perfect match to the fictional person/thing in their head might not be possible.
 I do my best to get as close as I can, but sometimes, it’s just not something I can do.
 You have a few options if you bump up against this problem.